Noobz4Life/GMBots-Archived/README.md

 # When is it released?

-Parts of it are done already, it's just that I need to improve the pathfinding.
+~~Parts of it are done already, it's just that I need to improve the pathfinding.
-Once I fix the pathfinding, I will release GMBots on the Steam Workshop, and on this github page.
+Once I fix the pathfinding, I will release GMBots on the Steam Workshop, and on this github page.~~

+GMBots is now released in beta.
+Please note that the pathfinding is really buggy at the moment.

 # How do I install this?